-A total of 60 credits will be accepted for an Associate's degree.
-A maximum of 90 credit hours will be accepted towards a baccalaureate degree.
+A total of 60 credits will be accepted for an associate degree.
+A maximum of 90 credit hours will be accepted toward a baccalaureate degree.
 A minimum of 30 of the last 36 credits must be taken at LVC.

 *Non-Traditional Credit opportunities may apply.